Service

 Not wholesalers

 Kallpa buys with our own capital.
 We are the buyer, not a middleman.
 The contract you sign is the contract that closes.
-We've never assigned a contract and we never will.

 When not